openmm/openmm/docs-source/usersguide/application.rst

 Starting in this section, we will assume some knowledge of programming, as well as familiarity with the OpenMM API.
 Consult the OpenMM Users Guide and API documentation if you are uncertain about how something works.
-You can also use the Python “help” command.
+You can also use the Python :code:`help` command.
 For example,
 ::

     help(Simulation)

-will print detailed documentation on the Simulation class.
+will print detailed documentation on the :class:`Simulation` class.

 Simulated Annealing
 *******************

 Here is a very simple example of how to do simulated annealing.
-The following lines linearly reduce the temperature from 300K to 0K in 100 increments, executing 1000 time steps at each temperature:
+The following lines linearly reduce the temperature from 300 K to 0 K in 100 increments, executing 1000 time steps at each temperature:

 .. samepage::